 You may of course discuss the lectures and readings with your classmates in order to improve your understanding of the subject.
-However, all written work must be your own.
+However, all written work must be your own, expect for parts that are explicitly quoted from and attributed to others.
 You are also always free (and encouraged) to come in or email the TA or instructor for help about anything concerning the course.
 Please talk to me if you have any questions about this policy.
 Policy on Computer Problems: The Yale College policy on "Use of Computers and Postponement of Work" in the Yale College Programs of Study applies to this course.
 It is reproduced below.